ctoruno/LAC-Reports/README.md

 ## How to use
 As mentioned above, in order to generate all the plots needed, you just need to call the RunMe.R file with the country group name that you wish to generate the visualizations for.

-There are five different groups:
+There are six different groups:

 1. **Andean Countries**: Pass the string "_andean_" as an argument to the call in order to generate the plots for Colombia, Ecuador, Bolivia and Peru.